ssk-d/fireflutter/README.md

 ## Firebase Social Login

+It is optional.
+If you don't need to develop with Firebase social login, then pass this setup.

 - Social login is one of difficult part of settings.
   Each social login takes its own settings.
   For instance, you will need to create an app in Facebook developer account and do settings there.